ekan07/alx-system_engineering-devops/0x02-shell_redirections/README.md

 22. 20-hiago file: A script that removes all letters c and C from input.
 23. 21-reverse file: A script that reverse its input.
 24. 22-users_and_homes file: A script that displays all users and their home directories, sorted by users.
+25. 100-empty_cakes file: A command that finds all empty files and directories in the current directory and all sub-directories.
+    - Only the names of the files and directories should be displayed (not the entire path)
+    - Hidden files should be listed
+    - One file name per line
+    - The listing should end with a new line
+    - You are not allowed to use basename, grep, egrep, fgrep or rgrep
+26. 101-gifs file: A script that lists all the files with a .gif extension in the current directory and all its sub-directories.
+    - Hidden files should be listed
+    - Only regular files (not directories) should be listed
+    - The names of the files should be displayed without their extensions
+    - The files should be sorted by byte values, but case-insensitive (file aaa should be listed before file bbb, file .b should be listed before file a, and file Rona should be listed after file jay)
+    - One file name per line
+    - The listing should end with a new line
+    - You are not allowed to use basename, grep, egrep, fgrep or rgrep